Smoked Beef Short Ribs Recipe

 Beef short ribs, cut from various sections of the cow, are meaty ribs with short bones, offering a balance between steak-like meatiness and the less meaty traditional ribs.

-Ingredients, Price, and Nutritional Value
+Ingredients, Price, and Nutrition

 FAQs